 The VWS Immersion Program is a full-time, furniture design and craftsmanship education program.
-We accept new students at the start of fall, spring or summer semester.
-Students may enroll for a minimum of six weeks and can stay for up to two two academic years.
+We accept new students throughout the year during the fall, spring or summer semester.
+Students may enroll for a minimum of four weeks and can stay for up to two two academic years.

 In the tradition of the apprenticeship, students spend full days in the wood shop with access to the guidance of professional furniture-makers and woodworkers.
 Students learn the basics, then take on increasingly challenging woodworking and furniture-making projects of their own design.